 NASA-MSU Professional Enhancement Award

-Apply for the 2025 NASA - MSU Professional Enhancement Award
+The deadline for the 2025 NASA-MSU Professional Enhancement Award has passed.

 The NASA-MSU Professional Enhancement Awards are made possible by support from the National Aeronautics and Space Administration (NASA) and Michigan State University (MSU).
 The program has supported approximately 460 students and other junior scholars from approximately 180 institutions worldwide since 1998 to present their research and interact with leading scientists and other attendees at international meetings.